Where do puffins live in Ireland?

 Donegal Puffins – Hornhead, Malin Head and Tory Island

 Tory Island is located at the far Northwest corner of Ireland, off the Donegal coast.
 This remote, inhabited island has a daily ferry service.
 The puffin colony nests on the Northern cliffs.
-Tory Island is a paradise for the various bird species and the entire island is a Special Protection Area (SPA) under the EC Birds Directive.
+Tory Island is a paradise for various bird species and the entire island is a Special Protection Area (SPA) under the EC Birds Directive.

 You can get to Tory Island by Ferry which leaves from the pier at Magheroarty between April and October with a restricted service in winter and early spring.